amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.md

 ### What does the `Minimig` entry do now that I have an `Amiga` setup?

 We use the `Amiga` and `Amiga 500` MGL files to launch the Minimig core with  dedicated configurations.
-The Minimig entry isn't used directly anymore, but it will launch (and share files with) the main `Amiga` setup.
+The Minimig entry isn't used directly anymore.
 Just ignore the Minimig entry or rename it using your own [names.txt] if you want.
+You can also use this core for Amiga setups unrelated to MegaAGS.

 This also lets us have the `Amiga 500HD` and `Amiga 600HD` setups with separate hard disk images, shared files directory, etc.